 Not every photo fits neatly into a single genre of photography.
 Sometimes, an image will straddle the line between two or more different types, like a landscape image of manmade telescopes under the Milky Way.
 Is that landscape, architecture, scientific, or astrophotography?
 It doesn’t really matter – these genres don’t have a hard line between them, and the categories just make it easier to talk about.

-Other images might not meet the criteria for any of these categories at all, like surreal composite photography or abstract images where you can’t tell what the subject is in the first place.
-That’s perfectly fine, and it doesn’t say anything about the quality of a photo one way or another.
+Even if you’re not sure what type of photography applies to your photo, that’s perfectly fine, and it doesn’t say anything about the quality of a photo one way or another.
 The point of the list above is to give you some ideas for different styles of photography you may enjoy, not constrict the types of images you can take.

-Let us know below if you’ve taken an interesting path from genre to genre in photography, or if there are any types and styles you’d like to learn next!
+Let me know below if there are any types and styles of photography you’d like to learn next!